mikeeDaw/Redux-Study/README.md

 ## Setup

-1. Enter the command `npm i @reduxjs/toolkit react-redux`
+1. On a React Project, Enter the command `npm i @reduxjs/toolkit react-redux`

 ---